kopsha/hopeless-programming/_posts/2025-10-30-automation-anxiety.md

 You push to main.
 Pipelines trigger pipelines.
 Bots talk to bots.
-Slack celebrates a deployment no one understands.
+Slack celebrates a deployment nobody understands.

 The system works
 until it doesn't.